Ultra99999999999/Ultra-s-CFRU-n-DPE-Expansions-Patch/README.md

 CFRU and DPE are forks from Cfru/Dev Builds

+**If you found any bugs please report them through discord!
+My account: ultrabruh9**

 ## UCDEP adds:

 Pokémon up to Gen 9 Pokemon(LZA Megas are not included, you need to add them yourself)